ULHPC/ulhpc-docs/docs/software/cae/fenics.md

       concretizer:
         unify: true

-It is also possible to build only the C++ layer using
+It is also possible to build only the C++ layer using (Need to comment about why we add python depndencies?)

-    spack add fenics-dolfinx@main+adios2 py-fenics-ffcx@main petsc+mumps
+    spack add fenics-dolfinx@0.9.0+adios2 py-fenics-ffcx@0.9.0 petsc+mumps

-To rebuild FEniCSx from main branches inside an existing environment
+To rebuild FEniCSx from main branches inside an existing environment:

     spack install --overwrite -j16 fenics-basix py-fenics-basix py-fenics-ffcx fenics-ufcx py-fenics-ufl fenics-dolfinx py-fenics-dolfinx